steven-murray/powerbox/README.rst

 Features
 --------
 * Works in any number of dimensions.
+* Really simple.
 * Arbitrary isotropic power-spectra.
-* Option to transform density field to log-normal field.
-* Really simple.
+* Create Gaussian or Log-Normal fields
+* Create discrete samples following the field, assuming it describes an over-density.

 Installation
 ------------
 Clone/Download then ``python setup.py install``.
+Or just ``pip install powerbox``.

 Basic Usage
 -----------
+There are two useful classes: the basic ``PowerBox`` and one for log-normal fields: ``LogNormalPowerBox``.
-At this point, there's just a single class that is useful: `PowerBox`.
-You can import it like
+You can import them like

->>> from powerbox import PowerBox
+>>> from powerbox import PowerBox, LogNormalPowerBox

 Once imported, to see all the options, just use `help`: